-The Way of Words as a true way is limited at best because intellect is so involved.
+The Way of Words will “speak to” the principles.
+But, it is up to each person to live them.
+The rest of this website is to assist you with this. as a true way is limited at best because intellect is so involved.
 However, this aspect of the way is necessary as a person seeks a strong foundation of knowledge.
 Because these writings cross time periods, cultures, and religions, at times your brain must be nimble to get around all the “he” instead of “s-he” and the references to religious or cultural norms.

 Please do not be put off by the use of the word “soul.”
 This word represents the completeness of union with the depths of being.
 There is no religious connotation, but a term that encompasses oneness with the eternal aspect of our being.
 The soul can be considered to be that greatest of depths which are more eternal than mortal.
 That energy that is closest to the source of all energies, in personal terms is referred to as God, Yahweh, Allah, etc.

 On a completely different note, complimentary knowledge from the health sciences and social sciences will also be drawn upon.
 Wisdom literature, which is filled with knowledge, will also be shared.
-By the time you complete The Way of Words, you will be able to discern what writings are coherent and authentic.
+By the time you complete The Way of Words, you will better discern what writings are coherent and authentic.

 The sages are very humble people who speak with great common sense, simplicity, and wisdom.
 One way to discern authentic writings is their simplicity in terminology and suggestions, and in their common sense.
 Furthermore, they all would say the path is your own life, not going off to some guru’s complex.
 Also remember, contrary to popular opinion, reading few writings and living into where they point is the best way to go.
 The more you read, the more confusing and off the track the reading can become.
 From the decades of studying these most loving of people, I have chosen the best to give to you.
 I believe I might honor them best by synthesizing all they taught in three simple instructions: